Scheduling with Gaps: New Models and Algorithms: Introduction

-Summarizing, for all these problems we provide polynomial time algorithms, with running times ranging from $O(n\log n)$ for some problems, to $O(n^7)$ for other.
-Interestingly, the solutions involve a spectrum of algorithmic techniques, including different dynamic programming formulations, and speed-up techniques based on searching Monge arrays, searching $X+Y$ matrices, and implicit binary search.
+Summarizing, for all these problems we provide polynomial-time algorithms, with running times ranging from $O(n\log n)$ for some problems, to $O(n^7)$ for other.
+Interestingly, the solutions involve a wide spectrum of algorithmic techniques, including different dynamic programming formulations and speed-up techniques based on searching Monge arrays, searching $X+Y$ matrices, and implicit binary search.

-As another theme throughout the paper, we draw a connection between our scheduling problems and their continuous analogues, which are variants of the hitting set problems for intervals of real numbers, where jobs are represented by points on the real line.
+As another theme throughout the paper, we draw a connection between gap scheduling problems that we study and their continuous analogues, which are variants of hitting set problems for intervals of real numbers.
+In this continuous model, each job is represented by an interval between its release time and deadline, and a ``schedule'' assigns it to a point in this interval.
 For example, the continuous version of the minimum-gap scheduling problem is equivalent to computing a hitting set of minimum cardinality.
 As it turns out, for some problems, the continuous variants provide insights leading to more efficient algorithms for the corresponding discrete versions, while in other problems completely new techniques are needed to solve the discrete version.